 Improving Observation Practice

-The Scottish Patient Safety Programme–Improving Observation Practice aims to extend and build on existing good practice in mental health services to provide an improved model of person-centred care that can be applied in any healthcare setting.
+The Scottish Patient Safety Programme–Improving Observation Practice (SPSP IOP) aims to extend and build on existing good practice in mental health services to provide an improved model of person-centred care that can be applied in any healthcare setting.

 We are working towards setting out a structure and framework for the multidisciplinary care team to work alongside people to ensure safety, promote recovery and reduce stigma.